-The Diaper Bank (TDB) was founded in June 2004 as The New Haven Diaper Bank in response to the lack of public assistance for purchasing diapers for poor and low-income families.
-Recognizing that an inadequate supply of diapers puts families with young children at an increased risk for health and parenting complications, The New Haven Diaper Bank (NHDB) began distributing diapers to poor and low-income families in New Haven through approved
+The Diaper Bank of Connecticut (TDB of CT) was founded in June 2004 as The New Haven Diaper Bank in response to the lack of public assistance for purchasing diapers for poor and low-income families.
+Recognizing that an inadequate supply of diapers puts families with young children at an increased risk for health and parenting complications, The New Haven Diaper Bank (NHDB) began distributing diapers to poor and low-income families in New Haven through approved social service agencies.

 - The Diaper Bank has distributed 20 million diapers since its inception in 2004

 - Successfully advocated for the first line item for diapers in a state budget